To see a full dashboard with study details and filtering, go to our DEMO page.

 Antihyperlipidemic, cardioprotective, may be antihypertensive (via reducing total cholesterol and triglyceride levels, reducing LDL cholesterol levels while increasing HDL levels, improving lipid metabolism, reducing systolic blood pressure, reducing pulse rates, suppressing atherogenic index and cardiac risk factors in mice)

-Antinociceptive and analgesic, may produce synergistic analgesic effects with opioids, may reduce need for opioids in post-op period (via acting on voltage-dependent Na+ channels, inhibiting nociceptive stimulus-induced inflammatory infiltrates, GABA- and glycine-mimetic effects, activity of adenosine A1 and A2A receptors, blocking nitric oxide synthesis, suggested involvement of opioid receptors, dopaminergic transmission via D2 receptors, muscarinic M2 receptors, downstream potassium channel opening, and COX-2 overexpression)
+Antinociceptive and analgesic may produce synergistic analgesic effects with opioids and may reduce the need for opioids in the post-op period (via acting on voltage-dependent Na+ channels, inhibiting nociceptive stimulus-induced inflammatory infiltrates, GABA- and glycine-mimetic effects, the activity of adenosine A1 and A2A receptors, blocking nitric oxide synthesis, suggested involvement of opioid receptors, dopaminergic transmission via D2 receptors, muscarinic M2 receptors, downstream potassium channel opening, and COX-2 overexpression)

-May produce synergistic effects with certain chemotherapy drugs, may improve drug delivery (via selective cytotoxicity towards tumor cells, protection and sparing of normal cells, modulating oxidative stress, protects against doxorubicin-induced kidney injuries, may reverse doxorubicin resistance, reducing tumor cell viability, tumor volume, tumor weight, and tumor cell count, nanoemulsification of chemo drugs, antiinflammatory protective effects, and low toxicity)
+It may produce synergistic effects with certain chemotherapy drugs, may improve drug delivery (via selective cytotoxicity towards tumor cells, protection and sparing of normal cells, modulating oxidative stress, protection against doxorubicin-induced kidney injuries, may reverse doxorubicin resistance, reduce tumor cell viability, tumor volume, tumor weight, and tumor cell count, nano emulsification of chemo drugs, anti-inflammatory protective effects, and low toxicity)

 Last reviewed by Dr. Abraham Benavides, M.D., 07-21-2022